Farmington, Connecticut: Eighteenth and nineteenth centuries

 Farmington was originally inhabited by the Tunxis Indian tribe.
 In 1640, a community of English immigrants was established by residents of Hartford, making Farmington the oldest inland settlement west of the Connecticut River and the twelfth oldest community in the state.
 Settlers found the area ideal because of its rich soil, location along the floodplain of the Farmington River, and valley geography.

 The town and river were given their present names in 1645, which is considered the incorporation year of the town.
 The town's boundaries were later enlarged several times, making it the largest in the Connecticut Colony.
 The town was named "Farmington" on account of its location within a farming district.

 Farmington has been called the "mother of towns" because its vast area was divided to produce nine other central Connecticut communities.
-The borough of Unionville, in Farmington's northwest corner, was once home to many factories harnessing the water power of the Farmington River.
+The borough of Unionville, in Farmington's northwestern corner, was once home to many factories harnessing the water power of the Farmington River.

 Farmington is steeped in New England history.
 Main Street, in the historic village section, is lined with colonial estates, some of which date back to the 17th century.
 On May 19, 1774, in response to the adoption of the Boston Port Act, the people of Farmington assembled, held a mock trial for the bill, found the bill guilty of "being instigated by the devil," and subsequently had a copy of the bill hung and then set on fire.
 During the Revolutionary War, George Washington passed through Farmington on several occasions and referred to the town as "the village of pretty houses."
 In addition, French troops under General Rochambeau encamped in Farmington en route to Westchester County to offer crucial support to General Washington's army.